 - If needed, I repeat the process the next day.

 That’s my hives routine and in my case, I can usually see the results in a few hours.
 If you also struggle with hives, try it out and let me know if it worked for you too!

-The premium starter kit contains everything you might need to treat common ailments at home.
-It’s full of different essential oils that will effectively replace your home medicine cabinet with organic substitutes.
-I also highly recommend this peppermint lip balm that you can make at home!
+There’s essential oils for everything you might need to treat common ailments at home.
+Essential oils that will effectively replace your home medicine cabinet with organic substitutes.
+I also highly recommend this peppermint lip balm.
 Perfect to soothing cracked lips and it can also be used to treat your hives if you’re in a pinch.

 My hives have been with me since I was a child and my parents or doctors could never figure out the cause.
 I got tested for allergies but they never indicated anything that could possibly be linked with hives.
 Nevertheless, we still treated with antihistamines, even though they definitely weren’t an effective cure and they caused me to become distracted when studying.
 My parents simply didn’t know how else to treat my hives.
 To this day, I have no idea what causes my hives so I simply focus on soothing them as soon as they appear.

 That’s why I am so glad I found an organic hives treatment that works for me.
 I can deal with my hives without any unfortunate side effects and I don’t have to worry about ingesting too much of modern medicine!